 DISCONTINUED OPERATIONS - Our discontinued operations include the results of operations of Sand Canyon Corporation, previously known as Option One Mortgage Corporation (including its subsidiaries, collectively, SCC), which exited its mortgage business in fiscal year 2008.
-See note 12 for additional information on litigation, claims, and other loss contingencies related to our discontinued operations.
+See note 12 for additional information on loss contingencies related to our discontinued operations.